-On average, 90% of students achieved the SLO's for the Biology, Marine Biology, and Fisheries programs.
-While this is a slight decrease from AY20 (94%), it still strongly indicates that our program is effective at meeting the SLO's outlined in this plan.
-Students performed well on nearly all SLOs assessed but were somewhat weaker on SLOs 2.2 and 3.2 in lower-division courses related to scientific oral communication and writing skills, respectively.
-Importantly, however, there was improvement in these same SLOs in the upper-division courses (SLO 2.2 75% vs. 88%, SLO 3.2 79% vs. 92%), indicating academic growth in our students through time.
-Similarly, there was strong improvement in achieving SLO 1.1 between the first (BIOL S115, 72%) and second (BIOL S116, 95%) second semester introductory biology course, and SLO 1.2 between the lower-division (BIOL S271, 86%) and upper-division (BIOL S362, 94%) course, again indicating continued academic growth in our students.
+On average, 86% of students achieved the SLO's for the Biology, Marine Biology, and Fisheries programs.
+While this is a slight decrease from AY21 (90%), it still strongly indicates that our program is effective at meeting the SLO's outlined in this plan.
+Students performed well on nearly all SLOs and performed particularly well on oral presentation skills (SLO 3.1), with 100% of students earning a C or better in the three courses (BIOL S215, 384, 427) that assessed this.
+Students were somewhat weaker on written lab reports (SLO 2.3) and written lab notebooks (SLO 3.3) in lower-division courses; however, there was improvement in these same SLOs in the upper-division courses (SLO 2.3 78% vs. 93%, SLO 3.3 55% vs. 80%), indicating academic growth in our students through time.
+Similarly, there was strong improvement in achieving SLO 1.1 between the first (BIOL S115, 72%) and second (BIOL S116, 82%) second semester introductory biology course, and SLO 1.2 between the lower-division (BIOL S271, 80%) and upper-division (BIOL S310, 87%; BIOL S362, 93%) courses, again indicating continued academic growth in our students.
 Finally, we note that these SLOs do not include BIOL S498, where upper-division students gain most of their practical skills through internships and independent research.